ibm-cloud-docs/power-iaas/faq.md

 The supported AIX and IBM i operating system versions depend on the IBM Power Systems hardware that you select for the {{site.data.keyword.powerSys_notm}}: S922 (9009-22A), E880 (9119-MHE), or E980 (9080-M9S - Frankfurt only).
 To view a list of the supported AIX and IBM i operating system technology levels, see the following system software maps:

+**AIX**

-The {{site.data.keyword.powerSys_notm}} offering does not support AIX 6.1.
-When viewing the system software maps, refer to only the AIX 7.1 and AIX 7.2 information.
+The {{site.data.keyword.powerSys_notm}} offering supports only AIX 7.1, or later.
+When viewing the system software maps, refer to the AIX 7.1 and AIX 7.2 information.
 If you use an unsupported version, it is subject to outages during planned maintenance windows with no advanced notification given.
-{: important}

-**AIX**

 - [S922 (9009-22A) AIX software map](https://www-01.ibm.com/support/docview.wss?uid=ssm1platformaix9009-22A-vios-only){: new_window}{: external}
 - [E880 (9119-MHE) AIX software map](https://www-01.ibm.com/support/docview.wss?uid=ssm1platformaix9119-MHE-vios-only){: new_window}{: external}